 5. Make your contact details prominent.

 This should seem simple, but shockingly enough, many properties don’t do it well.
 How can a prospect get in touch?
 Don’t make people jump through hoops — instead, give a couple of ways in your apartment web design for prospects to get in touch, be it a form, phone number, or email.
 Your prospects will be happy, and your community will see strong returns.

 For example, when you visit the Discovery Park Apartments homepage, you immediately see the property’s contact information in the sticky navigation bar at the top of the page, a call-to-action to book a tour in a pop-up, and contact information again in the side navigation panel and at the bottom of the page.

 Don’t make your residents wait until the very bottom of the page before they find your contact information.
 Unintentionally hiding your contact details could be the difference between earning the lease and losing an apartment lead (or several!)

 Turn Your Multifamily Website Into a Second Leasing Office

-Your multifamily website serves as your property’s virtual front door — or even a second leasing office.
+Your multifamily website serves as your property’s virtual front door or a second leasing office.
 As such, it’s critical to ensure it’s optimized to convert more apartment leads into leases.
-Focus on a strong headline that packs a punch, keyword-targeted subheaders, a few short informative sections highlighting your selling points and top benefits, and make sure your contact information is easily accessible.
-With these tips in mind, your apartment web design is sure to wow residents and increase conversions.
+Focus on a strong headline that packs a punch, keyword-targeted subheaders, a few short informative sections highlighting your selling points and top benefits.
+Make sure your contact information is easily accessible.
+With these tips in mind, your apartment web design will wow residents and increase conversions.

 And if you need a little help getting this all set up for you, you know who to call!
-Swifty’s powerful apartment web designs offer the perfect blend of speed, consistency, beautiful design, and affordability.
+Swifty’s powerful apartment web designs offer speed, consistency, beautiful design, and affordability.
 Buzz on over and view our premium apartment website templates to see for yourself!